Population synthesis of double neutron stars: Abstract

 \section{Abstract}

-Using the StarTrack binary population synthesis code \citep{2008ApJS..174..223B} we model the population of binary pulsars in the Galaxy.
-We include the detailed treatment of the spin evolution of each pulsar, due to such processes as spin-down, spin-up in the accretion events and magnetic field decay.
-We also model the spatial distribution of the binary pulsars due to their propagation in the Galactic gravitational potential.
-Newly born neutron stars are given natal kicks.
-This synthetic pulsar population is compared to the observed sample of binary pulsars taking into account the selection effects of detection in the radio band, to determine the best fit evolutionary parameters.
-With these parameters we determine the properties of the double neutron star binaries detectable in gravitational waves by the high frequency interferometer LIGO and VIRGO.
-In particular, we discuss the distributions of chirp masses and mass ratios in the radio and in the gravitational wave selected sample.
+Using the S\textsc{tar}T\textsc{rack} binary population synthesis code we model the population of double neutron stars in the Galaxy.
+We include a detailed treatment of the spin evolution of each pulsar due to processes such as spin-down and spin-up during accretion events as well as magnetic field decay.
+We also model the spatial distribution of double neutron stars by including their natal kicks and subsequent propagation in the Galactic gravitational potential.
+This synthetic pulsar population is compared to the observed sample of double neutron stars taking into account the selection effects of detection in the radio band, to determine the most likely evolutionary parameters.
+With these parameters we determine the properties of the double neutron star binaries detectable in gravitational waves by the high frequency interferometers LIGO and VIRGO.
+In particular, we discuss the distributions of chirp masses and mass ratios in samples selected by their radio or gravitational wave emission.